blind-contours/EffectXshift/README.md

 identified as having synergy or antagonism.
 The process begins by partitioning the data into parameter-generating and estimation samples.
-In the parameter-generating sample, we identify our ranks of antogonistic and synergistic exposure sets through a machine learning g-computation framework.
+In the parameter-generating sample, we identify our ranks of antagonistic and synergistic exposure sets through a machine learning g-computation framework.
 In the estimation sample we then estimate our interaction target parameter using the doubly robust estimator TMLE to ensure asymptotic efficiency which allows us to construct confidence